 - Myomectomy: surgery to remove fibroids, but leaving the uterus in place.

 - Uterine Fibroid Embolization: a minimally invasive procedure to block the blood supply to the fibroid, which causes it to shrink.

 The best candidates for Uterine Fibroid Embolization are women who have symptomatic fibroids that are causing heavy periods and/or pain from the size of the fibroid.
 It is also an alternative to a hysterectomy for women who do not want to undergo surgery to remove their uterus.

 Yes, UFE is covered by most private insurance plans and Medicare.
 The cost that you pay out of pocket will depend on your copayment and deductible amounts.
 We also accept the CareCredit credit card to help cover the cost of UFE.
-For more information about billing and insurance, click here.
+For more information about insurance plans accepted by the providers at Denver Fibroids, please review our billing and insurance policies.
 Our office is happy to help you through the insurance process if you have any questions.

-The success rate can be as high as 90%, so most women will see a quick improvement in the symptoms caused by fibroids.
+The success rate for uterine fibroid embolization can be as high as 90%, so most women will see a quick improvement in the symptoms caused by fibroids.
 If the artery feeding the fibroid is not completely blocked, it could grow back, but this is rare.
 Most women do not need to pursue other treatments for fibroids after UFE.